 - Isolate from others in your home

-If you receive a positive result from your PCR test after attending an in-person class or event, please contact the Glasscock School so that we can take necessary measures towards the safety of those who may have also been exposed.
-After receiving a negative PCR test and completing a 5 day-quarantine free of symptoms and fever (without using fever-reducing medications), you may return to your regularly scheduled class.
+If you receive a positive result from your test after attending an in-person class or event, please contact the Glasscock School so that we can take necessary measures towards the safety of those who may have also been exposed.
+After receiving a negative test and completing a 5 day-quarantine free of symptoms and fever (without using fever-reducing medications), you may return to your regularly scheduled class.

 PHYSICAL DISTANCING: A physical distancing recommendation of six feet remains in practice on the Rice campus for all individuals, when possible.
 Classroom capacity at the Anderson-Clarke Center does not always allow for this distance and the Glasscock School cannot guarantee this for participants.

 Remember that some people without symptoms may be able to spread the virus.
 Keeping distance from others is especially important for people who are at a higher risk of getting very sick.

 SANITIZING: We encourage all individuals who come to the Anderson-Clarke Center to wash or sanitize their hands upon entering the building.
 Sanitizing stations are available throughout the facility.